UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Project.md

     <img src="Images/P6.png" width=800>

-7. Add some members, Still in the Settings navigate to **Members**.
+7. Add some members.
+Still in the Settings, navigate to **Members**.
 If you made a private repository this is **mandatory**

     <img src="Images/P7.png" width=800>

-8. Click Add Member, Fill in the Username or Email associated with the person.
+8. Click Add Member.
+Fill in the Username or Email associated with the person.

     <img src="Images/P8.png" width=800>